tdhock/angular-change-paper/README.md

 O(I) operations per iteration, where I is the number of intervals used to represent the cost function.
-Both have O(N) space but with O(N) total moves, we see that the time complexity of map is O(N log N), versus O(N^2) for list.
+Both have O(N) space but with O(N) total moves, we see that the time complexity of map is O(N log N), versus O(N^2) for list. (in the best case, worst case both are quadratic)

 ![screenshot](figure-pfpop-atime-compare.png)

-The figure above shows that list sometimes has smaller cost values than map.
-This implies that there are some data sets for which a constant number of pointer moves is not sufficient to find the global minimum.
+The figure above shows that

+* cost: list has same cost values as map in all cases.
+* kilobytes: map takes a constant factor more memory than list.
+* moves: linear in best case, quadratic in worst case.
+* pointers: constant in best case, linear in worst case.
+* seconds: map best case is log-linear, others are quadratic.

 # 15 Jan 2025